 Qianzhou (乾州), much like Fenghuang, was built during the Ming dynasty as a military stronghold and garrison in a troubled region where ethnic groups resisted repeated incursions of Han-Chinese and even united together in bloody uprisings.

 With a recent and complete renovation, Qianzhou (乾州) has lost some of its authenticity, but it remains a very rural town of high historical importance.
 Although its on the path of many Chinese tour groups, it remains unknown to foreign travelers, just a few kilometers south of Jishou (吉首), a small town not far from Fenghuang (凤凰).

-Located south of Huaihua 怀化, on the old road to Qianyang 黔阳, the village of Jingping 荆坪 is home to the Pan Clan Ancestral Hall, famous for the meticulous carving of its facade.
+Located south of Huaihua 怀化, on the old road to Qianyang 黔阳, Live Casino, the village of Jingping 荆坪 is home to the Pan Clan Ancestral Hall, famous for the meticulous carving of its facade.

 Although the village itself is not uninteresting, the facade of the Pan Clan Ancestral Hall is absolutely breathtaking.
 I had never seen such beautiful carvings and attention paid to one facade in any other rural village of China.

 The Pan Clan Ancestral hall was going through renovation as of Spring 2016 – if you get there, please send your updates! – It is located in the village of Jingping 荆坪, south of Huaihua (怀化), a city which acts as a major transportation hub, south Fenghuang (凤凰).